ibm-cloud-docs/cloud-object-storage/tutorials/static-websites-options.md

 Static websites concentrate on the content your users desire: information and media.
 By removing the administration of webservers like Apache or Nginx, management of your website focuses on the assets directly, from generation to deployment.

-There are too many possible options for generating static websites to be covered here.
+There are simply too many possible options for generating static websites to be covered here.
 However, an excellent overview of open source generators can be found on the web at [StaticGen](https://www.staticgen.com){: external}.

+## {{site.data.keyword.cloud_notm}} Content Delivery Networks
+{: #static-websites-options-cdn}

+Static websites are meant to be fast and secure.
+Serving up static content is easy with the right tools.

+The process for serving static content can be covered from start to finish with [this tutorial](/docs/solution-tutorials?topic=solution-tutorials-static-files-cdn).
+Using the above solution as a template, others have contributed their [expertise](https://jamesthom.as/2019/07/hosting-static-websites-on-ibm-cloud/){: external}, and [enthusiasm](https://bakingclouds.com/hosting-a-static-website-on-ibm-cos/){: external}.

 ## Next steps
 {: #static-websites-options-next-steps}